The most beautiful Chiang Rai temples to visit

 01. Wat Rong Khun (White Temple)

-The Wat Rong Khun, also known as the White Temple, is a beautiful architectural masterwork located on the outskirts of Chiang Rai, Thailand.
+The Wat Rong Khun, also known as the White Temple, is an architectural masterwork located on the outskirts of Chiang Rai, Thailand.

 Elaborate carvings and paintings depict scenes from popular culture, including superheroes like Superman and Batman or movie characters like Matrix’s Neo (unfortunately you are not allowed to take pictures inside the temple, just on the outside).

-Given its fame, Wat Rong Khun is usually pretty crowded.
-So if you want to see it when it’s less busy, then a good option is to spend the night in Chiang Rai and visit it in the morning, before the day trippers come.
+Now, as you would expect given its fame, Wat Rong Khun is usually pretty busy.
+So if you want to avoid the crowds as much as possible, then a good option is to spend the night in Chiang Rai and visit it in the morning, before all the day trippers come.

 White Temple opening hours and entrance fee